EVORA-project/evora-ontology/models/docs/term.md

 # Slot: term (term)

-_The terms related to this vocabulary_
+_The terms related to this vocabulary._